davidoc23/TechHomeProject/README_david_contribution.md

   - Addressed challenges such as missing JWTs, 404 errors, and log verification by iteratively debugging both backend and frontend, adding cleanup steps, and adjusting test setup to match real-world API flows.

 - **Web Analytics Dashboard**
-  - Built a React Native (Expo) dashboard for web and mobile:
+  - Built a React Native (Expo) dashboard for web:
     - **Device Usage Chart:** Bar chart showing most-used devices, with friendly device names (from both local Mongo and Home Assistant).
     - **User Activity Chart:** Bar chart of most frequent users (real user attribution thanks to JWTs).
     - **Recent Activity Feed:** Feed of latest device actions, grouping "toggle all" actions together for clarity, with device lists as sub-items.
     - **Live API Integration:** Dashboard pulls from real backend analytics endpoints.
+    - **Date Picker & Filtering** – Select a date to view analytics for that day only.
+    - **Hourly Drill-Down** – Click any hour in the usage chart to see a detailed modal of all actions/devices in that hour.
     - **Handles loading, empty, and error states.**

 - **Automated Testing**